51mayday/ScarpetScripts/README.md

 Various scarpet scripts (requires carpet mod) for testing Minecraft contraptions.
 Particular focus on storage-tech related test scenarios.
-Use at your own risk and please let me know if you encounter any issues :)
+Use at your own risk and please let me know if you encounter any issues.